phoenix-ceri/Phoenix-Ceri-React-Port/README.md

   * [Credits](#credits)

   ## Description
-  This is the early version of my profecinal react porfolio,
+  This is the early version of my professional react portfolio,

   ## Installation
   Open the following link to view the page :

   ## Usage
-  Toggle light or dark mode(dark by defalt), View my Projects, Download my resume
+  Toggle light or dark mode(dark by default), View my Projects, Download my resume

   ## Licenses
     This project is covered under the MIT license.
 To learn more about what this means, click the license button at the top.

   ## Contributing
-  No Controbutions are nessicary
+  No Contributions are necessary

   ## Tests
   n/a